tjknoth/cse130-web/lectures/00-hello.md

 ## Exams

-- Midterm: in-class on *Nov 1*
+- Midterm on *May 4*
-    - subject to change but unlikely
+    - most likely format: same as homework but individual and with 24h timespan
-- Final: *Dec 12*
+- Final: *June 12*
-- 2-sided "cheat sheet"
+    - same format as midterm
+- You can use any resources you want, but not ask anyone for help
 - The final is cumulative
 - Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`
     - you get a second chance if you don’t do well on the midterm
-    - you must show up to both the midterm and the final
+    - you must turn in both the midterm and the final